 Using water on lithium battery fires is not recommended.
 Water may not cool the battery sufficiently to stop thermal runaway and can conduct electricity, posing an electrocution risk.
 Specialized agents like F500 are more effective and safer.

 We understand the unique challenges posed by lithium battery fires, especially with the increasing number of e-bike charging stations in our community.
+As a dealer of the F500 Encapsulator Fire Extinguisher we are your solution to your e-bike battery charging stations at the workplace and at home.

 • Expert Consultation: We’ll visit your business or home to assess risks and determine how many F500 extinguishers you need.